A Corneal Ulcer is an open sore that forms in the cornea.

 What is the long-term perspective?

-Some people may also develop a severe loss of vision along with visual obstruction due to scarring on the retina.
+Some people may also develop severe vision loss and visual obstruction due to scarring on the retina.
 Corneal ulcers can also cause permanent scars on the eye.
 In rare cases, the entire eye can be damaged.